guspan-tanadi/guspan-tanadi.github.iold/_posts/2018-3-1-Mekanisme-Chatbot-2.md

 Salah satu contoh exact matching ialah _brute force_.
 Lihatlah sedikit perbandingan antara brute force dengan sebuah pendekatan lain yang disebut sebagai _bag of words_.
 Halaman dari [datatonic](http://blog.datatonic.com/2016/09/make-bots-great-again.html) membahas hal tersebut.

-Bag-of-words can be used to retrieve relevant document within an user query.
-(McTear _et al_., 2016).
+> One application for conversational interfaces is in question answering, where the bag-of-words approach can be used to identify documents in which the answer to a user's question can be found (McTear _et al_., 2016).

 Bagaimana bag of words di komponen utama chatbot?